TasticHacks/Contra80s/README.md

 		*	Press `Select+X(North)` to while playing to enter RetroArch menu
 			*	Go to `Core Options -> Video -> Enable HD Packs = On`
 			*	<img src="images/RaspPi-lr-mesen-enableHDPacks-1.png" width="40%">

+# Credits
+Contra 80s began as an update to the [“Contra: Remastered (Mesen Enhancement Pack)” by Aclectico](https://www.romhacking.net/forum/index.php?topic=33075.0), though over 20k lines of code in the `hires.txt` file later, very little remains from that original effort from 2021.
+Aclectico has done some really cool stuff that opened my eyes as to what’s possible with Mesen HD Packs, and in particular his [Zelda: Remastered (Mesen HD Pack)](https://www.romhacking.net/forum/index.php?topic=31559.0) project is particularly awesome.

+The bulk of the code for Contra 80s was generated manually, although AI was used to help with a few select portions related to parallax background scrolling and animations using the `frameRange` functions.

+ChatGPT and Gemini were used to create most of the images used throughout, for the HD replacement graphics of backgrounds and character sprites.
+Creating prompts that actually generated useful images took quite a bit of effort – which is a massive understatement.
+I’m happy to report that AI isn’t nearly as close to being smart enough to defeat mankind anytime soon, despite what the news would have you believe.

+Lastly, I must credit the entire 1980’s for being awesome – especially the movies: Predator, Aliens, Terminator, The Thing, and Star Wars.
+Thanks to Arnold and Sly.
+And of course, thanks to the legendary creators of the NES game masterpiece: Contra.